Show me the diving rule book

 Still, those rules are only the tip of the iceberg.
 No matter what you do, try walking in other people’s shoes and see if you would enjoy diving with a person that is ignorant or arrogant.
 Have a look at our original post about the etiquette of scuba diving.
 In addition to mastering the diving itself, we suggest to bear in mind these simple rules for a more enjoyable scuba diving experience:

-- Do not stir the bottom while diving
+Do not stir the bottom while diving in Bali